 The Arvo operating system is divided up into modules called vanes.
 Gall is the vane responsible for providing an API for building stateful applications in Urbit.
 Gall is a complex system that takes a lot of getting used to, so let's dip our toes in with a simple egg-timer app.

-The first thing to notice is that we are creating a
+The first thing to notice is that we are creating a core (

-|%) and a
+|%) and a door (

 |_).
-This is a typical style of Gall programming where your types are defined in the first core and your application is defined in the following door.
+This is a typical style for Gall programming wherein types are defined in the first core and your application is defined in the following door.

-core here defines two types:
+The core here defines only one type:

-%wait which we'll discuss in a bit.
+%wait request to Behn which we'll discuss later.

-It's important to note that the names
+It's important to note that the name

 card practically everywhere.

-The sample of the
+The sample of the door(

 You can find the full definition of